The Bankrate promise

 How to prepare for the end of student loan forbearance

 It’s a good idea to have a plan for your loan funds so you don’t squander them away.
-Sept.
-30 will be here before you know it, and so will your next student loan bill.
+Repayment will be here before you know it, and so will your next student loan bill.
 Here are some steps you should take as you prepare for loan forbearance to end:

 - Check your repayment plan options.
 Federal student loans have several income-driven repayment plans that base your monthly payments on your income.
 You may qualify to enroll in a plan with a longer repayment timeline and a lower monthly payment amount.